AndreaLanfranchi/EthereumStratum-2.0.0/Draft.md

 ```
 Where the `result` member is a string which holds an unique - within the scope of the `session` - token which identifies the authorized worker.
 For every further request issued by the client, and related to a Worker action, the client **MUST** use the token given by the server in response to an `mining.authorize` request.
 This reduces the number of bytes transferred for solution and /or hashrate submission.

-If client is resuming a previous session it **MUST** omit the authorization request for it's workers and **MUST** use the tokens assigned in the originating session.
+If client is resuming a previous session it **CAN** omit the authorization request for it's workers and, in this case, **MUST** use the tokens assigned in the originating session.
 It's up to the server to keep the correct map between tokens and workers.
+The server receiving an authorization request where the credentials match previously authorized ones within the same session **MUST** reply back with the previously generated unique token.

 ### Prepare for mining
 A lot of data is sent over the wire multiple times with useless redundancy.
 For instance the seed hash is meant to change only every 30000 blocks (roughly 5 days) while fixed-diff pools rarely change the work target.
 Moreover pools must optimize the search segments among miners trying to assign to every session a different "startNonce" (AKA extraNonce).